Apmannen/MichaelKjellander/README.md

 into problems with them, and the point of this challenge is for me to dive deeper into .NET and to learn Blazor.
 Only Interactive Server Side Rendering (SSR) is used at the moment, so some JavaScript for some client functionality is unavoidable.
-Stuff like tracking user scrolling is as far as I know not possible otherwise.
+Stuff like tracking user scrolling is as far as I know not possible otherwise, and it's not really desirable to do at the server side either.

 Tailwind CSS is used for styling.
 It's pretty lightweight and easy to use.
 However, I often write custom CSS, but since I usually keep that isolated in the component CSS files (.razor.css)